“Mom, you are starving me.. for time”

 - Published on 06 Mar 2019

 Sometimes we are willing to compromise on our time for the sake of money.
 Taking a hard assignment, putting in long hours, sacrificing time with the family or friends all in the hope of a good reward at the end of the effort.
 What if the reward at the end is not “good enough”?
-As per Ashley Whillans, an Assistant Professor at Harvard Business School, the research shows that irrespective of the reward, research shows that it is never good enough compensation for the lost time.
-Her research shows that time poverty is the cause of lower levels of happiness and higher levels of anxiety, depression and stress.
+As per Ashley Whillans, an Assistant Professor at Harvard Business School, the research shows that irrespective of the reward it is never good enough compensation for the lost time.
+Time poverty is the cause of lower levels of happiness and higher levels of anxiety, depression and stress.
 Time-starved people exercise less and are less healthy.
 Their productivity is also diminished.

 Sounds familiar?
 If you are like most parents with about 20 years of work experience and a few less years of raising kids, you have gone through these periods and compromises.
 You intrinsically know this and abhor it, having promised yourself to not do it again.
 Yet, come Board exams or any other exams, we slip back into the same routine.
 We become perpetrators this time, extracting “time for the sake of marks” from our kids.
 And the justification is the same – for a secure future.
 In fact, in resource constrained environments, this compromise begins at the kindergarten level itself.
 Kids are sent to classes, tuitions, remedial classes, hobby classes while not leaving any time for free play.